w-bonelli/SMART/README.md

 ## Usage

+Input image requirement:

+Plant top view image captured by HD resolution RGB camera, prefer black background with even illumination environment.

+Example input can be downled from "/sample_test/" folder, which contains top view images of a same Arabidopsis plant from different timepoints.

 You can pass a folder path (`-p /path/to/dir`).
 By default any `JPG` and `PNG` are included.
 You can choose filetype explicitly with e.g. `-ft jpg`.

 To extract traits: